fmicompbio/Rbowtie/README.md

 We recommend to use the `QuasR` package instead of using `Rbowtie` directly.

 ### Source code
-The source code for bowtie v1.1.1 was obtained from [https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.1.1](https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.1.1) on February 6, 2014.
+The source code for bowtie v1.2.2_p1 was obtained from [https://github.com/BenLangmead/bowtie/archive/v1.2.2_p1.tar.gz](https://github.com/BenLangmead/bowtie/archive/v1.2.2_p1.tar.gz) on March 13, 2019.
+The folders genomes, reads, doc, indexes and scripts were not included into the package to reduce its size.